sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 # Is Pure Functional Programming a Lie?

 Back to the original question: Is pure functional programming a lie?
-Yes it is a lie, but not because of immutability being unreal, but because time exists in the real world.
+Saying pure functional programming is a lie is like saying math is a lie.
+It's not a lie, but it doesn't always map well to the real world of computers -  but that's not because of immutability, but instead stems from not taking time and distribution into account.

 # Elixir's Category